 The words resilience and adoption go hand in hand.
-Each person in the adoption circle: birth parent, adoptive parent, and child, need resilience because adoption by its nature involves the experience of profound loss.
+Each person in the adoption triad: birth parent, adoptive parent, and child, need resilience because adoption by its nature involves the experience of profound loss.
 Resilience also allows people to experience healing and profound peace, joy and love.

 According to the American Psychological Association (APA), “resilience is the process of adapting well in the face of adversity . . . .” and, surprising to many, “research has shown that resilience is ordinary, not extraordinary.”
 Resilience does not mean the absence of distress or sadness, and usually the road to resilience takes time and involves an emotional journey.